 Some Real Life Homesteaders’ Traditions

-“My family is all spread out, but when we would get together my grandparents used to make it a huge ordeal.
+“My family is all spread out, but when we would get together my grandparents used to make it a huge deal.
 Hors d’oeuvres would start around 1pm- hummus, veggies, pickled cauliflower, pita bread… We’d talk, play games, grandpa would turn on Sinatra in the family room and back patio and he and people would swing dance while he cooked dinner in his brick oven out back.
 Always very happy memories…”

 Can’t you see the brick oven and hear the Sinatra?